tonethar/IGME-430-Fall-2024/concepts/domomaker-walkthrough.md

 ## II.
 DomoMaker B - Assignment Walkthrough

 1) DomoMaker-B:
-  - See myCourses for PDF and dropbox/due date
-  - Comment out the following line in **models/Account.js** (with mongoose 5+, we don't need it anymore):
-    - `mongoose.Promise = global.Promise;`
-  - Typos in PDF:
-    - Near the top of page 6, delete this line (with mongoose 5+, we don't need it anymore):
-      - `mongoose.Promise = global.Promise;`
-    - Bottom of page 6, should be `createdDate` NOT `createdData`
-    - Near top of page 7, get rid of semicolon on this line - `owner: convertId(ownderId);` should be `owner: convertId(ownderId)`
-    - Bottom of page 7, regarding #12, a clarification.
-In **client.js**, the jQuery code that is called when the `#makeDomoSubmit` button is clicked is triggered by this: `$("#domoForm").on("submit", ...`
-    - Bottom of Page 8, regarding #15, both lines of code are new
-    - Clarification - the code for both #15 & #16 will go into **controllers/Domo.js**
-  - Make sure that you create a new repository (and Heroku app) for each version of DomoMaker.
-I will be grading/checking these off very quickly, so you will be able to delete the old Heroku apps very quickly if need be
   - What's new:
     - HTTP *sessions* keep track of who is logged in
     - you can now add Domos to the database, "owned" and only visible to the current logged in user